javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 Because all `var` declarations are processed at the function start, we can reference them at any place.
 But variables are undefined until the assignments.

-In both examples above, `alert` runs without an error, because the variable `phrase` exists, but its value is not yet assigned, so it shows `undefined`.
+In both examples above, `alert` runs without an error because the variable `phrase` exists but its value is not yet assigned, so it shows `undefined`.

 ## IIFE